-There are ways you and your partner can help each other boost your joint retirement income.
+You and your partner can help each other boost your joint retirement income.
 You may also enjoy tax benefits.

-You don't have to be married to have a 'spouse'
+You don't have to be married to have a spouse

 See our full definition of spouse.

 You can boost your joint retirement income by splitting your super contributions across two UniSuper accounts—yours and your spouse’s.